Chart Color Schemes

 Recent residential development output has been above average within Kingston - Robe when compared nationally

-Kingston-Robe has averaged approximately 58 new dwelling approvals annually over the past five financial years, totalling 292 homes.
-As of FY-26, 23 approvals have been recorded.
-On average, 0.6 people per year have moved to the area for each dwelling built between FY-21 and FY-25.
-This indicates that new construction is meeting or exceeding demand, providing more options for buyers and facilitating population growth.
+Kingston - Robe averaged approximately 58 new dwelling approvals annually over the past five financial years, totalling 292 homes.
+As of FY-26, 30 approvals have been recorded.
+On average, 0.6 people moved to the area each year for every dwelling built between FY-21 and FY-25.
+This suggests that new construction is meeting or exceeding demand, providing more options for buyers and facilitating population growth.

-The average expected construction cost value of new homes in the area is $314,000.
-Additionally, $4.9 million in commercial approvals have been registered this financial year, reflecting the area's predominantly residential character.
-Compared to the rest of South Australia, Kingston-Robe has 202% more construction activity per person, offering greater choice for buyers.
+The average expected construction cost of new homes was $314,000.
+In this financial year, $4.9 million in commercial approvals have been registered, indicating the area's residential character.
+Compared to the rest of South Australia, Kingston - Robe has 202.0% more construction activity per person, offering greater choice for buyers.
 However, development activity has moderated in recent periods.
-This level of activity is notably higher than the national average, suggesting strong developer confidence in the location.
+This level is significantly higher than the national average, suggesting strong developer confidence in the location.

-Recent construction consists of 95% detached dwellings and 5% townhouses or apartments, maintaining the area's traditional low-density character with a focus on family homes.
+Recent construction comprises 95.0% detached dwellings and 5.0% townhouses or apartments, maintaining the area's traditional low-density character focused on family homes.
 The location has approximately 92 people per dwelling approval, indicating an expanding market.
-Given stable or declining population forecasts, Kingston-Robe may experience less housing pressure in the future, creating favourable conditions for buyers.
+Given stable or declining population forecasts, Kingston - Robe may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development